First Year Program

 Bridges to Learning

 This two-credit course introduces students to a range of experiences that will facilitate their transition to the academic, social, and community life at New England College.
-During the course, students will be asked to engage in a variety of activities: group discussions, self-assessments, reflective writing, and other interactive experiences, including a Bridges project.
+During the course, students will be asked to engage in a variety of activities: group discussions, self-assessments, reflective writing, and other interactive experiences, including a service project.
 These experiences will connect students to NEC’s community resources and encourage them to think more about their life, skills, goals, and what it means to live and learn in the context of our rich liberal arts environment.

 What’s It All About?